IlyaK27/IlyaK27/README.md

 <h1 align="center">Hello 👋, I'm Ilya</h1>
 <h3 align="center">A undergraduate CS and Math student passionate about AI and Game Development.</h3>

-- 🛠 I’m currently working on **MyWorkout: a personal workout & wiki planner**
+- 🛠 I’m currently working on **MyWorkout: a personal workout & wiki planner.**

 - 🎯 I’m currently learning **React, Django, and postgress to develop a web appication.**